JamesLavin/simple_time_series/README.md

     my_data.pizzas_subset('2014-01-03','Jan 5, 2014') # returns [7, 8, 9.5]
     my_data.pizzas # returns [0, 0, 7, 8, 9.5, 0, 2]

+And you can get an array of differences between consecutive observations for any data_var:

+    my_data.tasks_done_diff # returns [nil, 1, -3, 14, -11, 8, -11]
+    my_data.pizzas_diff # returns [nil, 0, 1, -1, 0.5, -0.5, 2]

 Currently, SimpleTimeSeries assumes all variable arrays have equal lengths and represent the same sequence of observations.
 Though the gem says "time series," it should work with any kind of sequential data.

 ## Disclaimer

-This began as a simple code example for a collague who needed to do something similar.
-When he said he might actually use it, I decided to create this gem.
-But it's really simple, with very basic functionality.
+This began as a simple code example for a collague who had programmed something similar but in a manual, repetitive way with integer-indexed subscript references to rows and columns.
+The code worked but had become an unmaintainable, non-extensible monster.
+When he said he might actually use my code example, I turned it into this gem.
+It's really simple, with very basic functionality, but he has now started using this, so I may progressively add bells and whistles.

 ## Contributing